dotnet/docs-maui/docs/user-interface/pages/flyoutpage.md

 ---
 title: "FlyoutPage"
-description: "The .NET MAUI FlyoutPage is a page that manages two related pages of information – a flyout page that presents items, and a detail page that presents details about items on the flyout page." ms.date: 04/11/2022
+description: "The .NET MAUI FlyoutPage is a page that manages two related pages of information – a flyout page that presents items, and a detail page that presents details about items on the flyout page." ms.date: 01/06/2023
 ---

 # FlyoutPage

 :::image type="content" source="media/flyoutpage/pages.png" alt-text=".NET MAUI FlyoutPage." border="false":::

 The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.FlyoutPage> is a page that manages two related pages of information – a flyout page that presents items, and a detail page that presents details about items on the flyout page.

+A <xref:Microsoft.Maui.Controls.FlyoutPage> has two layout behaviors:

+- In a popover layout, the detail page covers or partially covers the flyout page.
 Selecting an item on the flyout page will navigate to the corresponding detail page.
+Apps running on phones always use this layout behavior.
+- In a split layout, the flyout page is displayed on the left and the detail page is on the right.
+Apps running on tablets or the desktop can use this layout behavior, with Windows using it by default.

+For more information about layout behavior, see [Layout behavior](#layout-behavior).

 <xref:Microsoft.Maui.Controls.FlyoutPage> defines the following properties: